 When something is given as a guarantee it is a tangible thing, or something known, otherwise it can’t be a guarantee.

 Paul looked back at a memorable event for the Galation Christians:

-The filling, the Holy Spirit experience, was and is felt and is a blessing.
+The filling of the Holy Spirit is an experience and is felt and is a blessing.

 See the next article: Can we experience the gift of the Holy Spirit?